Land of Rugs™

 Decor

-Moving onto the decor we suggested painting the majority of the interior white to maximise light and space and to act as a backdrop for shelves, displays and any other miscellany that the partner might wish to exhibit.
+Moving onto the decor we suggested painting the majority of the interior white to maximise light and space and to act as a backdrop for shelves, displays and any other miscellany that they might wish to exhibit.
 To widen and soften the appearance of space we also suggested utilising the back wall with storage drawers and a small changing screen.
 In this area, we recommended wallpaper - or paint which would work out more cheaply - in horizontal stripes of pastel tones to inject a stylish touch.

 Workspace

 We suggested that the most practical area, the worktable, be placed along the wall under the existing side window at the rear of the conversion, so it could benefit from direct sunlight.
+You will also need to get an adjustable LED task light for when there’s not enough natural light to illuminate your space.

 Then, a wide, full-length mirror be pinned in place on the wall opposite the window to reflect the light for clients viewing or arranging alterations to their garments.
 The addition of the mirror also benefitted the space by making it appear larger and more spacious by reflecting more light around the room.